Forensic Heroes II

-Forensic Heroes II (Traditional Chinese: 法證先鋒II) is a TVB modern suspense series broadcast in May 2008 and it stars Bobby Au-Yeung, Frankie Lam, Kevin Cheng, Charmaine Sheh, Yoyo Mung, Linda Chung, Raymond Cho & Florence Kwok in the second installment of the Forensic Heroes series.
+Forensic Heroes II (Traditional Chinese: 法證先鋒II) is a TVB modern suspense series broadcast in May 2008 and it stars Bobby Au-Yeung, Frankie Lam, Kevin Cheng, Charmaine Sheh, Yoyo Mung, Linda Chung, Raymond Cho and Florence Kwok in the second installment of the Forensic Heroes series.

-The series is a direct sequel to the 2006's Forensic Heroes (法證先鋒).
+The series is a direct sequel to the 2006's Forensic Heroes.
 The main cast features Bobby Au-Yeung, Frankie Lam, and Yoyo Mung from the original series and new cast includes Kevin Cheng and Charmaine Sheh.
 Linda Chung also reprises her role into this sequel, however due to schedule conflicts with another project, she was written off early in the story.

 Synopsis

 Bomb disposal expert Yeung Yat-Sing, Ivan, (Kevin Cheng) returns from England to visit relatives and happens to come across a grenade case by accident.
 Ivan's skills are highly appreciated by Senior Chemist Ko Yin-Bok, Timothy, (Bobby Au-Yeung) and he is invited to join the Forensic Division.
 Ivan soon becomes the division's rising star.
 Ivan gets back in touch with his long-lost best friend Koo Chak-Sam, Sam (Frankie Lam).
 Sam serves as a forensic writer and he is going to get married soon.

 During a case, Sam's fiancée Lam Ding-Ding (Linda Chung) and Timothy's police girlfriend Leung Siu-Yau (Yoyo Mung) are caught in an explosion meant to kill two drug dealers.
 Ding-Ding dies of her injuries, while Siu-Yau loses movement in her right hand and goes half-deaf.
 Yau's duties are passed to Ma Kwok-Ying, Bell, (Charmaine Sheh) from the Narcotics Bureau.
 Both Sam and Ivan find Bell extremely charming with her smart and unfathomable characteristics in case handling.
 Then Ivan fell in love with Bell and the two become a couple.

 Integrating laboratory techniques, logical reasoning, and forensic knowledge, the trio strive to fight against crimes tremendously.
 As they get to know each other more and more, the entangled triangle of love also starts to hinder their working relationships.
 Cases includes "The Skeleton", "The Case of the Disabled", "The Movie Star Mystery", and many more.
 The forensic scientists went through different ways to solve each of those cases.